 If they already have a Gorilla account, they can go to their My Account section and enter the enrolment code there:

-If you are on a Lab or Team subscriptions, requested tokens are granted automatically.
-If you are on a Department subscription, you can apply some controls to how tokens are approved in the Rules section:
+Users on a subscription can request tokens from the subscription to use in their experiments.
+If users are on a Lab or Team subscription, token requests are granted automatically.
+If you are the Subscription Administrator on a Department subscription, you can apply some controls to how tokens are approved in the Rules section:

 By default, all token requests will be approved automatically.